Making Matters, Private view

 Explore a wide range of creative subjects on this fashion and textiles extended degree, which begins with a foundation year to prepare you for undergraduate study.

 Teaching in 3D studio Harvest (Furniture and Product Design) with Peter Marigold and Christopher Emmett.

-Deputy Head, School of Design
+Head of Design

 Developed an international reputation as a designer and maker of timepieces from the smallest wristwatch to huge pieces for town centres and public buildings.

 Teaches on Furniture and Product Design at The Cass.

 Creator of innovative new product FORMcard.

 Gina Pierce's work seeks to celebrate the very small, the overlooked, neglected and forgotten details of everyday life and our surroundings.

 Reader in Metal, and joint studio leader for 'All the Ingredients', senior lecturer on the MA by Project and PhD supervisor.